Skip to main content

 The psychological component of FHA is a powerful and often underestimated driver of the condition.
 The same personality traits that can lead to high achievement in athletics or academics ∞ such as perfectionism, discipline, and a high drive ∞ can also contribute to the chronic psychological stress that suppresses the HPO axis.

-Furthermore, the diagnosis itself, along with the required like gaining weight or reducing exercise, can become a significant source of new stress.
+Furthermore, the diagnosis itself, along with the required lifestyle changes like gaining weight or reducing exercise, can become a significant source of new stress.
 Therefore, addressing the mental and emotional aspects of recovery is not an optional add-on; it is a core pillar of treatment.
 This involves developing new coping mechanisms for stress and, in many cases, actively working to reshape thought patterns and beliefs about body image, food, and exercise.

 Cognitive-Behavioral Therapy (CBT) has emerged as a particularly effective intervention.
 Studies have shown that CBT can lead to the resumption of menses even without significant changes in body weight, highlighting the direct impact of psychological stress on reproductive endocrinology.
 CBT works by helping individuals identify and challenge maladaptive thought patterns and develop healthier behavioral responses to stress.